 Common Causes of Underride Truck Accidents

 Underride accidents can happen on city streets but are most common on large, heavily-traveled highways.
-There are a number of reasons a vehicle may be forced under the back of a trailer.
+There are a number of reasons a vehicle may be forced under the back of a trailer during a truck accident.

 Faulty, Damaged, or Missing Underride Guards